corstian/digital-garden/notes/conferences/SoCraTes 2025, Soltau.md

 - Empowering people through IT

 ## Closing remarks
 In the margins of the conference I've had conversations with many, many wonderful people.
 I want to thank everyone for sharing their perspectives on a wide variety of topics!
-I am not
+I am not going to write about these for a variety of reasons.